craftercms/docs/source/system-administrators/studio/understanding-studio-environment-overrides.rst

 Modifying an Environment Config File
 ------------------------------------

-    * In the respository you will find the environment override files at: REPO/cstudio/config/sites/environment-overrides
+    * In the repository you will find the environment override files at: REPO/cstudio/config/sites/environment-overrides
     * Each environment will have a folder for it with a name that should match the values in server-config.properties (see above.)
     * Inside the environment folder you will see a file called environment-config.xml that contains configuration similar to what is listed below.